ds-2021-unirsm/archive/README.md

 # Cartella di Lucrezia Nediani
-2020 © Francesca Donati, Daniele @Fupete and the course DSII2020 at DESIGN.
+2020 © Lucrezia Nediani, Daniele @Fupete and the course DSII2021 at DESIGN.

 unirsm